 These double select rooms with sea view sleeps up to three.
 They come with a larger terrace, wooden decking, table, chair and sunbeds.
 Air-conditioning is at the manager's discretion.
 Cots are available on request.
-Image shown is the planned appearance room for Summer 2015.

 Average monthly temperature and rainfall for the Cala Bona location.